Motion of grain boundaries with dynamic lattice misorientations and with triple junctions drag: Derivation of the model

 Here, we assume that curves $\Gamma_t^{(j)}, j=1, 2, 3$ are sufficiently smooth functions of parameter $s$ (not necessarily the arc length) and time $t$.
 Also, for now we assume that endpoints of the curves $\vec{x}^{(j)}\in\R^2$ are fixed points, see Fig. \ref{fig:1}.
 We define a tangent vector $\vec{b}^{(j)}=\vec{\xi}^{(j)}_s$ and a normal vector $\vec{n}^{(j)}=R\vec{b}^{(j)}$ (not necessarily the unit vectors) to each curve, where $R$ is the rotation matrix through $\pi/2$.
 We denote $\Gamma_t:=\Gamma_t^{(1)}\cup\Gamma_t^{(2)}\cup\Gamma_t^{(3)}$.
 We also consider below a standard euclidean vector norm denoted $|\cdot |$.

-Now, for $j=1,2,3$, let $\alpha^{(j)}=\alpha^{(j)}(t)$ be the lattice orientation of the grain which is enclosed between grain boundaries $\Gamma_t^{(j)}$ and $\Gamma_t^{(j+1)}$, and we set that $\Gamma_t^{(4)}=\Gamma_t^{(1)}$ for the simplicity of the notation.
+Now, for $j=1,2,3$, let $\alpha^{(j)}=\alpha^{(j)}(t)$ be the lattice orientation angle of the grain which is enclosed between grain boundaries $\Gamma_t^{(j)}$ and $\Gamma_t^{(j+1)}$, and we set that $\Gamma_t^{(4)}=\Gamma_t^{(1)}$ for the simplicity of the notation.
+Similar to work \cite{DK:BEEEKT,DK:gbphysrev,MR2772123,MR3729587,MR3333842}, we assume here that the orientation $\alpha^{(j)}$ is a bounded scalar since we consider a planar grain boundary network.
 In this work, we make an assumption that lattice orientations are functions of time $t$ (we assume that during grain growth, grains can change their lattice orientations due to rotation), but independent of the parameter $s$.
 Next, we define, the surface energy density or interfacial grain boundary energy of $\Gamma_t^{(j)}$ as